6 Warning Signs You’re Mentally Checked Out at Work

-Have you ever hit the road for a leisurely drive or stressful commute, only to be spooked by a flashing warning sign on your dashboard?
+Have you ever hit the road for a leisurely drive or stressful commute, only to be spooked by a flashing warning light on your dashboard?
 It happened to me just the other day and I admit that it unnerved me.
 I got to a safe area and pulled over to try and figure out what the picture represented.
-When I couldn’t guess right away, I went the old fashioned route, pulling out the owner’s manual and flicking through it to match my picture to the problem.
+When I couldn’t guess right away, I went the old-fashioned route.
+I pulled out the owner’s manual and flicked through it to match my picture to the problem.
 Like paying attention to your car’s signals, you may be able to avert trouble before it starts just by being aware of the warning signs that you’re mentally checked out at work.

-No matter what might have caused you to feel mentally checked out at work—whether it’s the job not being what was promised, you are feeling stuck in place, lack of appreciation and recognition, an ineffective boss, or a toxic workplace, the following warning signs are universal.
+No matter what might have caused you to feel mentally checked out at work—whether it’s the job not being what was promised, feeling stuck in place, lack of appreciation and recognition, an ineffective boss, or a toxic workplace—the following warning signs are universal:

 People who used to care about the quality of their work and paid attention to small details no longer have the energy or desire to do so.
 They simply don’t care if the i’s are dotted and the t’s are crossed.
 It’s more about checking off the box and moving on to the next task.
 According to Gallup, teams with high employee engagement saw increased profits (23%), an 18% increase in sales productivity and reduced turnover for both low- and high-turnover organizations (43% and 18%, respectively), among other results, when compared to teams low in employee engagement.
 Additionally, actively disengaged employees collectively “cost the world $7.8 trillion in lost productivity.”

 Is today a good day or a bad one?
-People who are disengaged tend to have more mood swings than others.
-Usually they wear their emotions on their faces.
-It gets harder for them to hide their moods, as they prefer to just go with how they are feeling in the moment.
+People who are disengaged may be more likely to vocalize their dissatisfaction with work.
 They don’t care if others notice because how they feel is how they show up.
 And they may spread this dissatisfaction and disengagement to other employees.

-Something happens when a person falls into disengagement.
-They suddenly appear to become mute.
+Something may happen when a person becomes disengaged and feels mentally checked out—they suddenly appear to become mute.
 A once defining voice is seemingly nonexistent.
 They make the choice to stay silent and don’t offer input or advice, even when asked.
-They stop being creative and trying new things.
-They retreat to the familiar and routine and do everything they can to stay under the radar.
+They are less inspired and retreat to the familiar and routine, doing everything they can to stay under the radar.

 Were you surprised by the results, either good or bad, of your self-assessment?
-It’s always a good thing to pause to reflect on where you are and then to recalculate where you need to go next.
-A mirror is the most important tool one can use on their life and career journey.
+It’s always a good thing to pause to reflect on where you are and recalculate where you need to go.
+A mirror is one of the most important tools one can use on their life and career journey.
 Don’t be afraid to take a long look!